Why do I need my chimney swept?

 To find a registered chimney sweep in your area please visit our find a dealer page.
-Alternatively you can search for a NACS Chimney Sweep by visiting the NACS website www.nacs.org.uk and by clicking on sweep search or you can search for a chimney sweep at www.hetas.co.uk.
+Alternatively you can search for a Chimney Sweep by Visiting:

 Hetas are the official body recognised by Government to approve biomass and solid fuel heating appliances, fuels and services including the registration of competent installers and servicing businesses.